-- 1 cup chopped red onion
+- 1 large onion, finely chopped

-- 2 cloves garlic, minced
+- 2 to 3 cloves garlic, minced

-- 1 1/2 cups red lentils, rinsed
+- 1 1/2 cups raw red lentils, rinsed

-- 1 teaspoon grated fresh ginger
+- 2 teaspoons grated fresh ginger

-- 1/2 teaspoon ground coriander
+- 1 teaspoon ground cumin

-- 1/4 teaspoon each cinnamon and nutmeg
+- 1/4 teaspoon cinnamon

-- Salt to taste
+- Salt and freshly ground pepper to taste

-Add 6 cups water, followed by the lentils, sweet potatoes, and seasonings.
+Add 6 cups water, followed by the lentils, sweet potatoes, and spices.
 Bring to a rapid simmer, then lower the heat.
-Cover and simmer gently until the lentils are mushy and the potatoes are done, about 20 to 25 minutes.
+Cover and simmer gently until the lentils are mushy and the potatoes are done, about 20 minutes.

 Meanwhile, if using chard, separate stems from midribs, then slice leaves into narrow shreds.
 If using a variety of chard that has those nice celery-like stems (green and rainbow chard have those), slice them to use as well.
 Give the prepped chard a good rinse in a colander.
 If using baby spinach, no preparation is needed, but give them a good rinse as well.